Mr. Duct - Residential Air Duct Cleaning

 At Mr. Duct Air Duct Cleaning, we believe in fair and accountable service.
 Our pricing is not based on how many vents you have because we firmly believe in no up-charging at the home.
 As long as you know your home's square footage and the amount of furnaces you have, we can give you a set quote, every time.

-As for timing, service usually runs between 3-5 man hours, which can vary depending on HVAC system set-up.
+As for timing, this depends on the size of the property and the number of furnaces serviced.
+It can take anywhere between 1.5-5 man hours, which can also vary depending on HVAC system set-up.
 The technicians can confirm with you the approximate completion time once they are on site.

 There are a few things that you can do to maintain the cleanliness and efficiency of your HVAC system: